refinedev/refine/documentation/docs/api-reference/antd/hooks/form/useForm.md

 };
 ```

 `useForm` is used to manage forms.
-It is based on [Antd Form](https://ant.design/components/form/) and [`refine useForm`](/docs/api-reference/core/hooks/useForm/) to supports all the features of these packages and adds some additional features.
+It returns the necessary properties and methods to control the [Antd Form](https://ant.design/components/form/).
+Also, it has been developed by using [`useForm`](/docs/api-reference/core/hooks/useForm/) imported from [@pankod/refine-core](https://github.com/refinedev/refine/tree/next/packages/core) package.

 <GeneralConceptsLink />